Varunraj3010/SKILLLAB_PROR-2026-Sentinels/README.md

 `"FPGA Logic Analyzer"`

-`(Simulate.
-Capture.
-Visualize.)`

 ## 1.4 One-Line Pitch

 `An FPGA-based logic analyzer that simulates digital circuits and streams real-time input/output waveforms to a laptop via UART for live visualization using Python and matplotlib.`

 ## 1.5 Expanded Project Idea

-In 1–2 paragraphs, explain:

-- what your project is,
-- what kind of experience it creates,
-- what technologies are involved.

-**Response:**
-`The FPGA Logic Analyzer is a digital hardware project built on the Xilinx Spartan-7 Boolean board.
-It simulates the behavior of fundamental digital circuits — including basic logic gates (AND, OR, NOT, XOR, NAND, NOR), combinational circuits (half adder, full adder, 4-bit ripple carry adder), and sequential/memory elements (SRAM).
-The FPGA generates or receives digital input signals, processes them through synthesized RTL logic, and captures the resulting output waveforms in real time.`
+`The FPGA Logic Analyzer is a project built on the Xilinx Spartan-7 Boolean board using a MicroBlaze soft-core processor.
+The system reads input switches through AXI GPIO, computes various digital logic functions (AND, OR, NOT, NAND, NOR, XOR, XNOR) in software using C code running on the MicroBlaze, and periodically streams the input values, computed output, and selected gate type over UART.
+A Python script on the laptop receives this serial data and plots the logic waveforms in real-time using Matplotlib, providing a live oscilloscope-like view.

-`The captured input and output signal data is transmitted from the FPGA to a laptop over UART (Universal Asynchronous Receiver/Transmitter).
-A Python script running on the laptop reads the serial data and uses matplotlib to plot the logic waveforms live, providing a visual oscilloscope-like experience.
-The full stack — from RTL design in Vivado to live Python-based waveform plotting — gives users an end-to-end understanding of digital logic behavior, making it useful as both an educational tool and a lightweight hardware debugging instrument.`
+This project demonstrates embedded software-based digital logic emulation, MicroBlaze system design in Vivado/SDK, and real-time data visualization, making it a simple yet effective educational tool for understanding digital logic and FPGA-based embedded systems.`

 ---